ForbesLindesay/browserify-middleware/README.md

 - `options.transform` - an array of strings or functions to transform top level modules (default: `[]`).
 - `options.insertGlobals` - set to true to always insert `process`, `global` etc. without analysing the AST for faster builds but larger bundles (Note that `options.minify` may cause the globals to be removed again anyway) (default: false)
 - `options.detectGlobals` - set to false to skip adding `process`, `global` etc.  Setting this to false may break more npm modules (default: true).
+- `options.noParse` - an array of module names that should not be parsed for `require` statements of node.js style globals, can speed up loading things like jQuery that are huge but never use `require`.
 - `options.standalone` - Generate a standalone build (in a [umd](https://github.com/ForbesLindesay/umd) wrapper) with this name, you probably don't want this.

 You can optionally pass a single item instead of an array to any of the options that take an array.